How Much Do You Pay For Therapy?

 Is Mental Illness Common?

 It is fairly common.
-An estimated one in five people living in America suffers from some mental disorder per year.
-Additionally, approximately 10% are diagnosed with a severe mental health condition that substantially restricts one or more basic life activities.
+An estimated one in five people living in America suffers from some cognitive disorder per year.
+Additionally, approximately 10% are diagnosed with a long term severe mental health condition as well as emotional health issues that substantially restricts one or more basic life activities.

-• Mood disorders like bipolar disorder and depression are among the most common causes of hospital admissions in patients 19 to 45.
+• Mood mood or mood disorders like bipolar disorder and depression are among the most common causes of hospital admissions in patients 19 to 45.

-• Severe mental conditions cost America approximately $190 billion in losses each year.
+• Severe cognitive conditions cost America approximately $190 billion in losses each year.

 • American adults who have a mental condition die about 25 years earlier than others, mostly because of treatable illnesses.